Impact of Opiate Abuse on Families

 • Unpaid debts/payments

-The effects of opioid addiction cause unnecessary personal, financial and health stresses for everyone involved.
+As a result, the effects of opioid addiction cause unnecessary personal, financial and health stresses for everyone involved.
 Opiate abusers need to seek help and start their recovery process, not just for themselves, but for the well-being of their family as well.